rabbiveesh/dbic-sqla2/README.md

 For a simple way of using this, take a look at [DBIx::Class::Schema::SQLA2Support](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3ASchema%3A%3ASQLA2Support).

+In order to have inserts passthru SQLA2 keys, you should use the [DBIx::Class::Row::SQLA2Support](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3ARow%3A%3ASQLA2Support) component, which allows you to add a `-sqla2` key w/ a hashref containing your passthroughs.

+In order to support SQLA2 keys for bulk inserts (`populate`), use the [DBIx::Class::ResultSet::SQLA2Support](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSet%3A%3ASQLA2Support) component.
+It adds a second arg to `populate` which allows you to add things to the final query (though you may get undefined behavior if you're creating deep relationships - real world experience would be nice here).
+In addition, it adds an `upsert` method to simplify the case of update on a primary key conflict (see there for more details).

 **EXPERIMENTAL**

 This role itself will add handling of hashref-refs to select lists + group by clauses,